ameykpatil/go-uploader/README.md

 curl -X GET 'http://localhost:8489/asset/<asset-id>?timeout=3600'

 # download asset using returned download_url
-# make sure the extension is same that of the uploaded asset (.jpg)
+# make sure the extension is same that of the uploaded asset (.jpg) Also do not miss the quotes.
 curl "<signed-download-url>" --output sample.jpg
 ```